drivelling-spinel/VSBCMI/HOWTO/games-howto.md

 - Stargunner: requires Jemm's NOVCPI option; the game doesn't restore the SB interrupt vector - it may be necessary to reload vsbhda after the program has been run.
-- "Sword and Fairy 1" (Chinese Paladin): allocates a sound buffer in extended memory - see notes in 4.3.2).
+- Sword and Fairy 1 (Chinese Paladin): allocates a sound buffer in extended memory - see notes in 4.3.2).
 - System Shock: set max.
 XMS memory to 31MB (XMSRes 31) before running HDPMI32i.
 - Terminal Velocity: set max.
 XMS memory to 31MB (XMSRes 31).
-- "The Flight of the Amazon Queen": requires SETPVI.
+- The Flight of the Amazon Queen: requires SETPVI.
 - X128 (Sinclair Spectrum Emulator): requires Jemm's NOVCPI option.